nuki-susanti/nuki-susanti.github.io/_posts/2023-02-24-web-scraping-using-python scrapy.md

   <em>Saving results as json file</em>
 </p>

-With free plan proxy, I managed to scape 715 job postings or almost 30% of around 2,500 available job postings.
+With free plan proxy, I managed to scrape 715 job postings or almost 30% of around 2,500 available job postings.

 ## **Conclusions**

-This is of course a very simple scraping script, however, there are some takeaway points for me:
+This is indeed a very simple scraping script, however, there are some takeaway points for me:

 <p style="margin-top:-10px"></p>